OctopusDeploy/blog/blog/2018-09/long-term-support/index.md

 ---
-title: Introducing long-term support for Octopus Server
+title: Introducing long-term Support for Octopus Server
 description: In Q4 2018 we will be shipping our first release of Octopus Server with long-term support.
 author: michael.noonan@octopus.com
 visibility: private
 bannerImage:
 metaImage:
 published: 2018-09-08
 tags:
 - New Releases, LTS
 ---

 We are planning to ship our very first release of Octopus Server with **long-term support (LTS)** in Q4 2018.
-This post will explain our plans for Octopus Server in an LTS world and how you will benefit.
-We will also explore some of the background to this decision and explore some of the mechanics we'll use behind the scenes.
+This post explains our plans for Octopus Server in an LTS world, and how you will benefit.
+We also explore some of the background to this decision and some of the mechanics we'll use behind the scenes.

-We think a lot of self-hosted customers will want to predominantly use Octopus Server releases with long-term support, but if you want to keep right up to date with everything we're doing you can keep enjoying that cake too!
+We think a lot of self-hosted customers will want to predominantly use Octopus Server releases with long-term support, but if you use self-hosted and want to keep right up to date with everything we're doing, you can keep enjoying that cake too!

 !toc

-## Introducing the Octopus Server LTS program
+## Introducing the Octopus Server LTS Program

 We will ship a new release of Octopus Server with **six months of long-term support** on a **three month cadence**.
 This means there will be **two current LTS releases** at any point in time.

 Each LTS release will roll up all the features and bug fixes we've stabilized during that three month period.
-A release of Octopus Server with long-term support:
+A release of Octopus Server with long-term support will:

-- will get critical bug fixes and security patches for up to six months
+- Get critical bug fixes and security patches for up to six months.
-- will not get new features, minor enhancements, nor minor bug fixes - these will rolled up into the next LTS release
+- Not get new features, minor enhancements, nor minor bug fixes - these will roll up into the next LTS release.

 ### Patching